 This condition can occur on its own, or as a part of other conditions such as autism or attention deficit hyperactivity disorder (ADHD).
 Please refer to our guide on SPD for more information on this condition.
 [Link to SPD guide here]

-The following list of activities is not all-inclusive, but gives you a sampling of the types of things children can do to help their sensory systems develop.
-If your child has SPD, do not use this list as a way to treat your child’s condition.
+The following list of activities is not all-inclusive, but it gives you a sampling of the things children can do to help their sensory systems develop.
+If your child has SPD, do not use this list to treat your child’s condition.

-SPD is best treated by an occupational therapist (OT), so make sure to talk to your child’s physician about an OT referral.
+SPD is best treated by an occupational therapist (OT), so talk to your child’s physician about an OT referral.
 If your child already receives OT, follow the therapist’s advice regarding sensory activities at home.

 7 Activities to Improve Touch Processing